Dennis Mills: Positions

 Mills was regularly labelled by opponents one of the most socially conservative members of the Liberal caucus.
 He was opposed to same-sex marriage, a position unpopular in the strongly left-wing riding of Toronto-Danforth.
 His defeat was a high priority of gay rights groups in the 2004 election.
 That said, he did favour civil unions, and stated he would respect any decision derived from a free vote on the issue in the House of Commons.
 He is personally opposed to abortion rights, but does not and has never opposed or raised debate regarding the issue or abortion laws.
 These social views are commonly associated with his Roman Catholic faith.

-Mills is noted for having advocated what opponents call a flat tax, which he calls a "single tax", about which he wrote two books, A Life Less Taxingand The Single Tax.
+Mills is noted for having advocated what opponents call a flat tax, which he calls a "single tax", about which he wrote two books, A Life Less Taxing and The Single Tax.
 His other published book is Developing an Agenda for the 21st Century.

-In 2001, he was criticized for spending $330,884 on travel and office expenses, more than any other Liberal Member of Parliament (MP).
-Mills was always among the top of the MP rankings on office expenses, which he was sometimes congratulated and sometimes criticized for.
-In 2004, he was voted Best Constituency MP by the Ottawa Hill Times.
-Mills' constituency office on Danforth Avenue took thousands of constituent cases, in such matters as immigration and citizenship, and won numerous awards.

-The name of the electoral district was changed in 2000 to "Toronto—Danforth" on the suggestion of Mills.
-The reasoning behind this was that Mills believed that "Broadview--Greenwood" was confusing on a federal scale, and because the NDP had registered a web address for Broadview—Greenwood.

-2004 election loss and retirement from public life

-In the 2004 election, Mills was defeated in a close race by New Democratic Party leader and former city councilor Jack Layton in the Toronto—Danforth riding, placing a strong second with nearly 20,000 votes, ahead of Green Party leader Jim Harris and Conservative candidate Loftus Cuddy.
-One of the major issues of the campaign was the fate of the Toronto waterfront and Mills' public support for the highly controversial Toronto Port Authority.

-After the election, Mills re-joined Magna International where he served as CEO and Vice-Chairman of MI Developments with responsibility for all of the company's global real estate assets including all North American Thoroughbred racetracks.
-Mills retired from MI Developments in 2011.

-From February 2012 until November 2016, Mills was on the board of directors of Pacific Rubiales Energy Corp.
-He was on the board of Hut8 Mining until December 2020.
-He is also a Director at CGX Energy Inc (April 2013 – Present).

-Mills is the founder and president and CEO of Racing Future Inc, a portal for the global community dedicated to re-building and growing the sport of horse racing.

-Mills has a wife, Vicki, and four children, Jennifer, Craig, Stephanie, and Andrea.
-They continue to reside in the Toronto-Danforth riding.